 - 7. The contents of this Instrument are in similar terms as the repealed Instrument.
-Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'iliotibial band syndrome' in subsection 7(2); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factors in subsections 9(1) & 9(9) concerning 'running or jogging'; - revising the factors in subsections 9(2) & 9(10) concerning 'weight bearing exercise'; - revising the factors in subsections 9(3) & 9(11) concerning 'increasing the frequency, duration or intensity of weight bearing activity'; - new factors in subsections 9(4) & 9(12) concerning 'cycling'; - new factors in subsections 9(5) & 9(13) concerning 'increasing the frequency, duration or intensity of cycling'; - new factors in subsections 9(6) & 9(14) concerning 'knee reconstruction surgery'; - new factors in subsections 9(7) & 9(15) concerning 'weakness or paralysis of an abductor muscle of the hip'; - new factors in subsections 9(8) & 9(16) concerning 'varus malalignment of the knee or varus thrust of the knee'; - new definitions of 'MRCA', 'varus malalignment of the knee', 'varus thrust of the knee' and 'VEA' in Schedule 1 Dictionary; and - revising the definition of 'relevant service' in Schedule 1 Dictionary.
+Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'iliotibial band syndrome' in subsection 7(2); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factors in subsections 9(1) & 9(7) concerning 'running or jogging'; - revising the factors in subsections 9(2) & 9(8) concerning 'weight bearing exercise'; - revising the factors in subsections 9(3) & 9(9) concerning 'increasing the frequency, duration or intensity of weight bearing activity'; - new factors in subsections 9(4) & 9(10) concerning 'cycling'; - new factors in subsections 9(5) & 9(11) concerning 'increasing the frequency, duration or intensity of cycling'; - new factors in subsections 9(6) & 9(12) concerning 'knee reconstruction surgery'; - new definitions of 'MRCA' and 'VEA' in Schedule 1 Dictionary; and - revising the definition of 'relevant service' in Schedule 1 Dictionary.